 |

-Plant-based (botanical) pesticides
+Plant-based (botanical) insecticides

 Plants produce many powerful chemicals

-some of which are used to defend themselves against
+which they use to defend themselves against

-chemicals are nicotine (Nicotiana plants),
+are nicotine (Nicotiana plants), certain plant

-plant sterols (drug precursors), urushiol (poison
+sterols (drug precursors), urushiol (poison oak and

 Some plants also produce essential

-gland cells.
-Examples of essential oils are
+essential oils are peppermint

-oil, thyme oil, and rosemary oil.
-Recent research
+oil, and rosemary

-has shown that certain combinations of these
+oil.
+Recent research has shown that certain

 insecticides.

-Botanical insecticides are safer
+insecticides are safer & effective

 I don't normally suggest that you use